EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/03-presentation-agent-list.md

 **What this does:**
 This makes the Reviews Agent visible to the presentation layer, allowing it to be referenced and invoked as needed. 🖼️✨

+**Tip:**
+- Keep your agent list up to date so users and developers always know what capabilities are available!